 Content creation on the digital platform is increasingly about addressing intent-rich activities online and must be geared towards answering on-demand content and providing on-demand answers.
 Digital content creation is a strategic imperative that can differentiate between ads that consumers choose to skip and ads that they love to watch and (re)discover.

 Going back to Byron Sharp’s principle about marketers influencing memories, he articulated that stimulating many senses (i.e., visual and auditory) in communication makes influencing decisions more powerful and drives better awareness and recall.
 Personally, I know for a fact this works effectively in creating content that sticks.
 People pay more attention to materials that grab both visual and auditory attention, and they’re also easier to remember.
-When these two senses are stimulated together, the brand is more effectively triggered from memory when the need arises.
-That means, in order to drive attention to your brand from an existing intent, you have to have an ad that is visually pleasing and enhanced by an audible support.
+When these two senses are stimulated together, the brand is more effectively triggered by memory when the need arises.
+That means, in order to drive attention to your brand from an existing intent, you have to have an ad that is visually pleasing and enhanced by audible support.

 We are a digital marketing company with a focus on helping our customers achieve great results across several key areas.